Paws to Care

 How You Can Help

 Paws to Care appreciates your donation, regardless of the amount.
 Even a $5.00 donation helps.
 However, a group, organization, or club with more resources can participate in the Adopt-a-Cat program.
 For $300, you can provide one feral cat with vaccinations, a spay/neuter procedure, and food for one year.
-We also gladly accept Purina Cat Food coupons to be used toward the purchase of food for the cats.
-If you have coupons to donate, see Tina Reid or Corina Ravenscraft at the APSU Woodward Library.
+We also gladly accept Purina Cat Chow Complete dry cat food (in the blue bag).
+If you have food to donate, please see Corina Ravenscraft at the APSU Woodward Library.

 To make a donation to Paws to Care, follow this link.